mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Models details of a portion of a [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion'), either directly composed of parquets or generated from [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s.
+Models details of a portion of a [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel'), either directly composed of parquets or generated from [ChunkDetail](#T-ParquetClassLibrary-Maps-ChunkDetail 'ParquetClassLibrary.Maps.ChunkDetail')s.

 ##### Remarks

 For more information, read the remarks given in [MapRegionSketch](#T-ParquetClassLibrary-Maps-MapRegionSketch 'ParquetClassLibrary.Maps.MapRegionSketch').

-<a name='M-ParquetClassLibrary-Maps-MapChunk-#ctor-ParquetClassLibrary-ModelID,System-String,System-String,System-String,System-Int32,System-Boolean,ParquetClassLibrary-Maps-ChunkDetail,ParquetClassLibrary-Parquets-ParquetStackGrid-'></a>
+<a name='M-ParquetClassLibrary-Maps-MapChunkModel-#ctor-ParquetClassLibrary-ModelID,System-String,System-String,System-String,System-Int32,System-Boolean,ParquetClassLibrary-Maps-ChunkDetail,ParquetClassLibrary-Parquets-ParquetStackGrid-'></a>
 ### #ctor(inID,inName,inDescription,inComment,inRevision,inIsHandmade,inDetails,inParquetDefinitions) `constructor`

 ##### Summary